cherwah/iss_ml_cert/text processing/cosine similarity/doc_query_cosine_similarity_wshop_soln.md

 - Given a query string, list out the most relevant quotes.

-  - First, treat each quote as a separate document and compute TFIDF values for each word in the 51 documents (remember to treat each line of quote as a separate document; your corpus is the 51 documents).
+  - First, treat each quote as a separate document and compute TF-IDF values for each word in the 51 documents (remember to treat each line of quote as a separate document; your corpus is the 51 documents).

   </br>

-  - Next, treat the query string as a separate document and compute its TFIDF values as well.
+  - Next, treat the query string as a separate document and compute its TF-IDF values as well.

   </br>